stefanofa/awesome/TOPICS.md

 *   [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop applications with a web frontend.

 *   [smartcontractkit/starter-kits](https://github.com/smartcontractkit/starter-kits) - A repo of starter kits for working with various languages and frameworks across the smart contract ecosystem.

-*   [rust-lang/rustlings](https://github.com/rust-lang/rustlings) - :crab: Small exercises to get you used to reading and writing Rust code!

 ## awesome